Ko11e/Save_the_egg/TESTING.md

 ### User Stories

  1. As a User, I want the explanation and the rules of the game to be clear and easy to understand.

     - At the start of the game there are clear instructions for the game.
     - By pressing 1 or 2 in the start menu the user can read more about the difficulties and the high scores of the levels

  2. As a user, I want to be provided with clear instructions throughout the main menu and game.

     - All sections requiring user input are signposted with clear instructions on how to proceed
     - User is prompted and instructed when invalid information is entered

  3. As a User, I want to be able to navigate back to the Main Menu.

     - By pressing ENTER the user will return to the main menu

  4. As a User, I want to be engaged in the game

     - Colorama library is used to produce text with engaging colors and meaning and make ASCII art more appealing.
     - GREEN for valid input and good incident for hard-level
     - RED for invalid input and bad incident for hard-level
     - CYAN for the user's attention to be drawn to important information
     - YELLOW for the main menu and when a user gets first place
     - Having a Scoreboard to engage the user to want a higher score

  5. As a User, I want the game to be harder and less predictable at higher levels

-- From easy to medium points will be reduced depending on the material
+    -From easy to medium points will be reduced depending on the material
         - The user has the choice to protect the egg or not, but receive 200 points if the egg survives
     - From medium to hard
         - An incident can occur which can be good or bad

 ### Function Testing
 #### Validation